 A large gathering, including three generations of the O’Hanlon family, attended this first Celebration, which also included the dedication of an historic plaque in Virginia’s name.
 After all, it was here that Virginia wrote her world-renowned letter asking “Is there a Santa Claus?”
 Mary Temple Blair, Virginia’s granddaughter, had this to say, “I am delighted to know that [my grandmother’s] childhood home, rescued from years of abandonment, has been transformed into The Studio School.
 I am thrilled it is now a place where today’s children are given the opportunity to learn and grow.
 It is a remarkable tribute to her lifelong dedication to the education of young children…”

 Since that first December, our annual “Dear Virginia” Celebration has become an important and integral part of the Studio calendar.
-O’Hanlon family members are often in attendance, and recently the event was opened to the public at large.
+O’Hanlon family members have attended.
 At one Celebration we were delighted to be joined by award-winning New York Times journalist Clyde Haberman who – after a student had read Virginia’s “Is there a Santa Claus?” letter – read Francis Pharcellus Church’s resounding editorial response.
-In 2013, the annual Celebration included a book drive, where the Studio School community collected gently-used children’s books for the New York City organization, Homes for the Homeless.
+The annual Celebration often includes a book drive, where the Studio School community collected gently-used children’s books for donation.
 And, of course, every Celebration has included musical presentations by our Studio Chorus.

 The Studio School community continues to delight in the wonderful synchronicity of our connection to Virginia O’Hanlon, and our annual “Dear Virginia” Celebrations and the scholarship fund in her name will continue to honor her curiosity and her life’s work.